-Gonzaga Middle School of Winnipeg will empower academically capable children from low-income families to develop to their full potential while accompanying them on their educational journey from middle school through high school and beyond.
-It will support students' breaking the cycle of poverty by providing an enhanced, holistic, culturally-sensitive, Jesuit-inspired middle school education.
+Gonzaga Middle School of Winnipeg empowers academically capable children from low-income families to develop to their full potential while accompanying them on their educational journey from middle school through high school and beyond.
+It supports students breaking the cycle of poverty by providing an enhanced, holistic, culturally-sensitive, Jesuit-inspired middle school education.